 There’s a reason dogs have been used as canine assistants and therapy dogs for so long.
 Actually, there are a bunch of reasons!
 Service dogs can be trained to assist people with vision or hearing impairment, people with seizure disorders, people with PTSD, and even diabetes.
 Therapy dogs often bring comfort to people in hospitals and nursing homes.

-Did you know having a dog as a pet has big health benefits, too?
+Did you know having a pet dog has big health benefits, too?

 It’s true!
 Your fur buddy is good for you!